-- An initialization of the target position is required for tracking. - Adaptive Color Tracking (ACT) [5]: This real-time tracking method incorporates sophisticated color features to provide invariant representation in the illumination space.
-An initial bounding box of the target is required for tracking. - Initialization-Insensitive Tracking (IIT) [40]: This approach utilizes motion saliency of local features to accurately track objects in an adaptive manner with inaccurate initializations.
-Target position initialization is required here as well. - Consensus-based Tracking and Matching of Keypoints for Object Tracking (CMT) [26]: This method tracks feature points across frames to estimate target location in current frame.
-Target position initialization is a requirement. - Background Subtraction-based Tracking (BGS) [17]: This method segments out moving objects in a scene from the background and applies a Kalman Filter over bounding box estimates.
+- 3) Adaptive Color Tracking [5]: This real-time tracking method incorporates sophisticated color features to provide invariant representation in the illumination space.
+An initial bounding box of the target is required for tracking. - 4) Initialization-Insensitive Tracking [40]: This approach utilizes motion saliency of local features to accurately track objects in an adaptive manner with inaccurate initializations.
+Target position initialization is required here as well. - 5) Consensus-Based Tracking and Matching of Keypoints for Object Tracking [26]: This method tracks feature points across frames to estimate target location in current frame.
+Target position initialization is a requirement. - 6) Background Subtraction-Based Tracking [17]: This method segments out moving objects in a scene from the background and applies a Kalman filter over bounding box estimates.

-The results for the competing methods have been generated using codes provided by respective authors, with parameters set to the default values suggested by provided documentation.
+The results for the competing methods have been generated using codes provided by Danelljan et al. [5], Hare et al. [12], KaewTraKulPong and Bowden [17], Kwon and Lee [19], Nebehay and Pflugfelder [26], and Yi et al. [40], with parameters set to the default values suggested by the provided documentation.